isomerpages/govtech-gobusiness-main/_start-a-business/3e-adopt-technology.md

 - Digital transactions
 - Cybersecurity

-*[Selected accounting software](https://www.iras.gov.sg/irashome/Businesses/Companies/Filing-Taxes--Form-C-S-Form-C-/Using-Accounting-Software-to-Prepare-and-File-Form-C-S-Seamlessly/){:target="_blank"} are now able to file statutory returns and financial statements directly to ACRA and IRAS.
+*[Selected accounting software](https://www.iras.gov.sg/irashome/Businesses/Companies/Filing-Taxes--Form-C-S-Form-C-/Using-Accounting-Software-to-Prepare-and-File-Form-C-S-Seamlessly/){:target="_blank"} can automatically prepare and file statutory returns (Income Tax Returns and Annual Returns) and XBRL financial statements (simplified XBRL) directly to IRAS and ACRA.
+This means that you can file independently to both agencies simply by using the software.

 #### Productivity Solutions Grants

 The [Productivity Solutions Grant (PSG)](/productivity-solutions-grant/) supports companies keen on using IT solutions and equipment to enhance business processes by providing up to 80% funding support.
 PSG covers sector-specific solutions and solutions across industries, such as customer management, data analytics, financial management and inventory tracking.

-A full [list of digital solutions](https://www.imda.gov.sg/for-industry/Digital-Solutions-Package-For-Companies/Digital-Solutions-Directory){:target="_blank"} (includes PSG-supported solutions) can be found here under the SME Go Digital Programme.
+A full list of digital solutions (includes PSG-supported solutions) can be found [here](https://www.imda.gov.sg/for-industry/Digital-Solutions-Package-For-Companies/Digital-Solutions-Directory){:target="_blank"} under the SME Go Digital Programme.
 Some examples include [E-invoicing](https://www.imda.gov.sg/programme-listing/nationwide-e-invoicing-framework){:target="_blank"} (billing solution) and [PayNow Corporate](https://abs.org.sg/consumer-banking/pay-now){:target="_blank"} (digital payment).

 #### Register a domain name

 You can register a domain name (ending with ".com.sg" or ".sg") with any of the authorised registrars accredited by the [Singapore Network Information Centre (SGNIC)](https://www.sgnic.sg/){:target="_blank"} after registering your business.
-With the ACRA SME Programme, you will save at least S$30 for the first year of registration for one domain name.
+With the ACRA SME Programme, you will save at least $30 for the first year of registration for one domain name.